How to Seal Granite Countertops

 Put on rubber gloves and grab some soft rags or washcloths.
 In an area usually covered by a small kitchen appliance, test the sealant to ensure it won’t affect the finish.
 Spray or pour a small amount per manufacturer’s directions onto a cloth and then rub it evenly over the test area.

-STEP 5: Allow the sealer to absorb into the test area.
+Step 5: Allow the sealer to absorb into the test area.

-STEP 6: Check the test area and, if necessary, reassess.
+Step 6: Check the test area and, if necessary, reassess.

 If the sealant test area looks great, proceed to Step 7.
 If the counter surface has discolored there, wipe up any remaining sealant with a clean rag.
-Snap a few photos of the area and show them to an associate at your local home center for advice on a more appropriate product.
-Once you’ve acquired a new sealant, clean the counter again and test the new sealant in a discreet spot.
+Snap a few photos of the area and show them to an associate at your local home improvement center for advice on a more appropriate product.
+Once you’ve acquired a new sealant, clean the granite counter again and test the new sealant in a discreet spot.

-STEP 7: Seal the countertop.
+Step 7: Seal the countertop.

 Photo: istockphoto.com